 - 1. An exculpatory or self-serving denial is not generally admissible unless given in circumstances of spontaneity.
-The matter was examined in the case of Tooke, 852 in which the Court of Appeal said: - "...the test which should be applied is partly that of spontaneity, partly that of relevance and partly that of asking whether the statement which is sought to be admitted adds any weight to the other testimony which has been given in the case." - 2.
-This approach was followed in the case of Evans853 where it was held that the defendant's conversation after his police interview about some of the evidence could not be considered spontaneous.
+The matter was examined in the case of Tooke, 932 in which the Court of Appeal said: - "...the test which should be applied is partly that of spontaneity, partly that of relevance and partly that of asking whether the statement which is sought to be admitted adds any weight to the other testimony which has been given in the case." - 2.
+This approach was followed in the case of Evans933 where it was held that the defendant's conversation after his police interview about some of the evidence could not be considered spontaneous. - 3.
+This position is to be contrasted with a defendant having been spoken to at a stage when not a suspect, and where the answers obtained were not in themselves confessions, but were inconsistent with the case D was eventually to run at trial: see Olive.
+934

-Example 1: where the fact of the confession is not accepted / not admitted to amount to a confession
+Example 1: Where the fact of the confession is not accepted/not admitted to amount to a confession